thisisjonchen/S24HackPSU-Roa/README.md

 **Deployment:** Vercel (Frontend)\
 **APIs:** ChatGPT 3.5 Turbo (OpenAI), OpenWeather, Google Maps

+## Detecting Safety
+We are using two separate algorithms that determine whether or not the road will be accident prone, warning the user if so.
+One algorithm uses ML that uses images from the phone that has been trained from images that accidents have occured, and the other uses API calls using road conditions that determines if the weather or road conditions are dangerous to drive on.

 ## Acknowledgements
 **The team:** Scott Garcia, Jon Chen, Vinh Ngo, Matt Witmer, Caleb Kendig\